The Assessment Gap: When Standard Tools Fail

 Standard diagnostic processes often require detailed developmental history, ideally confirmed by parents or caregivers.
 For many adults seeking diagnosis:

-- Memories of childhood may be limited or influenced by masking from an early age
+• Memories of childhood may be limited or shaped by early masking

 An assessor experienced with late diagnosis can work effectively with limited historical information by exploring patterns across the lifespan.

-Many mental health professionals receive minimal training on autism, and what training they do receive often emphasizes childhood presentations and male stereotypes.
+Many mental health professionals receive minimal training on autism.
+What training they do receive often emphasizes childhood presentations and male stereotypes.
 This can lead to:

 What Gets Missed in Traditional Assessments